-Affinity Mentoring is transforming lives of both adult mentors and their student mentees through one-on-one mentoring relationships.
+Affinity Mentoring is transforming lives of both adult mentors and their student mentees through one-on-one mentoring relationships in Grand Rapids.
 Working together with Community School Leadership Teams and Affinity's Corporate Partners, an environment is fostered where students are nurtured and families feel comfortable, engaged and supported.
 It is in these relationships that children in high poverty schools are given the additional emotional, social, and academic support they need to succeed.

 What Others are Saying